 The Yi Lite typically costs around the same as our top value pick, the AKASO V50 Pro (above), when bundled with the waterproof case.
 If you know you’ll never take it underwater, you can save a few bucks by leaving the casing out.

 As impressed as we are by the Yi Lite (above), there are a few things it doesn’t do well.
 The most obvious is shooting 4k video — you’ll get poor, often unusable, results when shooting on the move unless you drop back to HD.
 If you want quality 4k footage without spending a fortune, you’ll need to go for the Yi 4K instead.

-Capable of 4k video at 60fps, the camera’s specs are similar to GoPro’s Hero 6 Black at a noticeably lower price.
+Capable of 4k video at 60fps, its specs are similar to GoPro’s Hero 6 Black at a noticeably lower price.
 There’s electronic image stabilization when shooting at 4k/30fps and below, and if you want to take stills with it, the 12MP sensor does a better-than-average job.

 You’ll get good colour and detail from both video and still images, with support for saving photos in RAW or JPG format for more editing flexibility afterward.
 Unsurprisingly, a high-speed micro-SD card is vital for best results when shooting video at high quality settings.

 You can hook up an external microphone via the adapter in the box, and charging is done via USB-C, rather than the older micro-USB option we usually see.
 There’s both Bluetooth and Wi-Fi support, and a larger 2.2″ touchscreen than on the cheaper model.
 Voice control is included as well, if shouting at your camera appeals.

 So what’s not to like?
 Well, as with its other models, Yi doesn’t include extra batteries, mounts, or other accessories in the box, and you’ll need to pay extra for them.
 The camera also isn’t natively waterproof, unlike the GoPro models, although it does come with a waterproof housing rated to 40m/130ft.